harish-shivaram/shilly-jekyll/_selfhosted/audiorpi.md

 I used the NAS as the primary music store for a while, then later switched to having a directly connected hard disk instead, so the NAS acts as a backup instead.

 One more thing: moOde is essentially a full graphical installation of Raspberry Pi OS underneath, and has all the bells and whistles that comes with.
-I additionally use the device for other tasks like command line collection management, backups, and transcoding.
+I additionally use the device for other tasks like command line collection management, backups, and trans-coding.

 ## HiFiberry Digi+

-This configuraiton worked very well for a while, but eventually the volume control on the amplifier stopped working.
-This necessitated upgrading the aplifier, and I switched to the [NAD C 338](https://nadelectronics.com/product/c-338-classic-digital-dac-amplifier/).
+This configuration worked very well for a while, but eventually the volume control on the amplifier stopped working.
+This necessitated upgrading the amplifier, and I switched to the [NAD C 338](https://nadelectronics.com/product/c-338-classic-digital-dac-amplifier/).
 This was a nicer amplifier than the previous one, with built in networking and Google cast etc., but it lacked a USB input interface.

 To circumvent that, I got a raspberry PI HAT called the [Hifiberry Digi+](https://www.hifiberry.com/shop/boards/hifiberry-digiplus-standard-version/).
 It provides two S/PDIF interfaces (optical and coaxial), allowing me the ability to feed a digital signal directly to the amplifier and leverage the amplifier's DAC again, like before.

 MoOde player allowed me to simply select the output device from a list of supported devices in a drop-down menu in the web interface.
-It automatically reconfigured both the linux system (ALSA) and MPD to use the Digi+ instead.
+It automatically reconfigured both the Linux system (ALSA) and MPD to use the Digi+ instead.

 I used both the coaxial and the optical, there's nothing to choose from in audio quality or convenience between the two.